 b.
-Analyze the collected samples for total copper, total lead, and total zinc, using an ELAP-certified laboratory for methods compliant with 40 Code of Federal Regulations Part 136.
+Analyze the collected samples for total copper, total lead, and total zinc, using an ELAP-accredited laboratory for methods compliant with 40 Code of Federal Regulations Part 136.

 c.
 Certify and submit the analytical results in SMARTS within 30 days of receiving the results.

 d.
-The analytical results are informational only and will not be used to assess compliance with any limitation in this general permit.
+The analytical results are informational only and will not be used to assess compliance with any limitation in this General Permit.